2003 Chevrolet Silverado 1500 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Chevrolet Silverado 1500
+A guide to repairs, service, and maintenance costs for your 2003 Chevrolet Silverado 1500

 The 4WD transfer case encoder motor position sensor or the selector switch may fail causing the service 4WD message to be displayed.
 Fault code(s) stored in the transfer case control module will be of assistance in determining the exact fault causing the message to be displayed.

 It is common for the fuel level sensor in the fuel tank read the fuel level incorrectly.
 The sensor must be replaced to correct the condition.
 Our technicians recommend having the complete fuel pump module replaced on high mileage vehicles.